 Panel: Freedom to Write: The Role of YA Fiction

 Panellists: Frances Hardinge, Teri Terry and William Sutcliffe, supported by Youth Libraries Group Scotland.

 Frances Hardinge and Marcus Sedgwick: Shadows and Monsters.

 Amnesty International Imprisoned Writers Series: Faith in the Future.

 The British School of Brussels has a student population made up of 70 nationalities, and every two years holds a vast Book Week to celebrate all things literary.
-Frances will be attending, and will be talking to students about the 'monstrous' aspects of her own work.
+Frances attended, talking to students about the 'monstrous' aspects of her own work.